aleexnager/aleexnager/README.md

 ## Coding Skills
 * Java and C as a preference, for algorithms, data structures and OS.
+* Bash and SQL, for Linux based systems
 * MatLab, R for pure math problems.

 ## Github stats